The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers

 The optimized haQZ dimer structures are visualized in Fig. \ref{fig:set} and the coordinates are available in the Supporting Data\cite{SI}.
 In addition, the symmetry point groups of all structures are listed in Table S1 in the Supporting Information.
 In the global minimum structure of the methanol-water complex \meohwater the water molecule acts as the hydrogen bond donor\cite{Moskowitz2001}.
 Herein, we have included a local minimum structure, in which the methanol molecule acts as hydrogen bond donor due to the favorable $C_S$ symmetry of that structure.
 The \watermethane complex has two stationary points in $C_S$ symmetry\cite{Qu2015}.
 For this system, we utilize the global minimum, in which one hydrogen atom from the water molecule is pointing towards the methane molecule (see Fig. \ref{fig:set}).
 In the secondary minimum (not considered here), one hydrogen atom from the methane is pointing towards in between of the water lone pairs.
 For \nndim the potential energy surface is rather flat, leading to several possible local minima\cite{Jafari2005,Aquilanti2002}.
 Here, we utilize a slanted parallel orientation, which is typically labeled as Z structure and represents the observed global minimum in Ref. \citenum{Jafari2005}.
 For \codim the global minimum is also a Z structure\cite{Dawes2013} with an anti-parallel alignment of the CO molecules.
-For CCSD(T)/haQZ these Z-structures of \nndim and \codim are true minima.
-However, for CCSD(T)/haTZ calculations this alignment leads to imaginary modes, which were therefore excluded from this data set.

 In order to further classify the discussed systems, all dimers within each of the three groups are ordered according to their magnitude of the sum of electrostatic and induction interactions compared to van-der-Waals dispersion interactions.
 This ratio is obtained from symmetry-adapted perturbation theory\cite{Jeziorski1994} by using DF-DFT-SAPT\cite{Hesselmann2005} calculations within Molpro on top of the CCSD(T)/haQZ geometries, which were performed with an asymptotic corrected PBE0 functional utilizing the aug-cc-pVQZ basis set.
 The needed HOMO energies and (vertical) ionization potentials were calculated with PBE0/aug-cc-pVQZ.
 In DFT-SAPT the interaction energy $E_{\rm SAPT}$ is decomposed into